rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

     comparison(methods)

- given a list of results from different methods this functuion returns results from comparing results.
-For each method stating how many functions it is significantly better than, better than, equal to, worse than, significantly worse than.
+ given a list of results from different methods this function returns results from comparing results.
+For each method it states how many functions it is significantly better than, better than, equal to, worse than, significantly worse than.

  ## evaulatingmethods.py
  This file runs methods on instances but this time only 10 times but with 10 times the number of iterations on two selected methods.
 This was use to anyalase methods: